Frequently Asked Questions:

-Both cottages have FREE fibre-optic WiFi but you need to bring you own wireless-enabled laptop, phone etc to use it.
+Both cottages have FREE fibre-optic WiFi but you need to bring your own wireless-enabled laptop, phone etc to use it.
 The password to access the network will be given to you when you arrive.
 The WiFi is reliable but we cannot guarantee its availability at all times.
 Guests are personally responsible for their internet use during their stay.
 This connection must not be used to access any illegal material.

-Do you have a travel cot and high chair?
+Do you have a travel cot and highchair?

 We have a travel cot which is available free of charge to guests in our cottages.
 It is suitable for babies from birth up to a maximum of 15kg in weight (generally up to 2 years).
 It comes with a mattress but you need to bring your own cot bedding with you.
 If you would like to use this during your holiday instead of bringing your own cot please let us know when you book.
-We also supply a highchair and stairgate.
+We can also supply a highchair and stairgate.